The Fundy Footpath is a rigorous multi-day hike along the Bay of Fundy in New…

 Cross the railway line of the Palma to Sóller train.
 It’s been pulling wooden train carriages for over 100 years – and would be a sight to see but we weren’t interested in waiting.
 In minutes you’re into Sóller with its pretty square and abundance of nearby hotels.

-It took us about eight hours to hike the roughly 24 kilometres.
-Most of the vertical gain of about 1200 metres took place in the morning.
+It took us about eight hours to hike the roughly 24 km Most of the vertical gain of about 1200 metres took place in the morning.
 If the weather is onside and you’re in decent shape it’s very doable to hike between Valldemossa and Sóller in a day.

 Further reading on the GR221 in Mallorca